Basic Command-line Usage

 If there is no problem, do not change parameters.

-Otherwise, if your problem cannot be solved by repeatedly mashing the same sequence of buttons (but with an increasingly stern expression on your face), please consider the list of things that happen frequently in (Frequently asked questions and solutions to weird problems).
+Otherwise, if your problem cannot be solved by repeatedly mashing the same sequence of buttons (but with an increasingly stern expression on your face), please consider the list of things that happen frequently in (Frequently Asked Questions).

 Parameters are either changed directly as part of the command-line (using -PARAMETER VALUE